GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 Each instance will share the same resources and add-ons meaning each instance will be affected the same by updates.
 This can be an advantage when updating but can also cause problems with multiple instances if add-ons break.

 Every time a new instance is created new default config files are also created.
-This allows each instance to have a different hostname, ports etc. The config files are by default the same name as the scipt e,g if the script is `./csgoserver-2` the config is `csgoserver-2.cfg` You can see the location of config files in `./gameserver details`.
+This allows each instance to have a different hostname, ports etc. The config files are by default the same name as the script.
+For example if the script is `./csgoserver-2` the config is `csgoserver-2.cfg`.
+You can see the location of config files in `./gameserver details`.
 Also note there are two config files, LinuxGSM configs and a game server config.

 Each instance is managed using its own script.
 These can be called anything however the default will simply have an incremental number.
 Some admins may choose to use the server port instead of the incremental number.